 A second liquid effluent is beryllium in water that is generated from equipment use and cleaning activities in the beryllium classified areas.
-BWXT NEC has established an Internal Control Level of 4 $\mu$ g/L and the Action Level is 40 $\mu$ g/L. The Internal Control Level is conservatively consistent with international drinking water guidelines for beryllium, noting that the discharge point is to the sanitary sewer (i.e. not to drinking water).
-All potentially beryllium contaminated water passes through a weir settling system prior to release to the sanitary sewer.
+BWXT NEC has established an Internal Control Level of 4 μ g/L and Action Level of 40 μ g/L. The Internal Control Level is conservatively consistent with international drinking water guidelines for beryllium, noting that the discharge point is to the sanitary sewer (i.e., not to drinking water).
+All potentially beryllium-contaminated water passes through a weir settling system prior to release to the sanitary sewer.
 Regular sampling of the beryllium wastewater is conducted.
-The water sample consists of a 24-hour composite sample taken from the outflow lines.
+The water sample consists of a 24-hour composite sample taken from the outflow line.
 It is sent for analysis at an external accredited independent laboratory.
-The minimum detectable concentration is 0.007 $\mu$ g Be/L (0.000007 mg Be/L or parts per million (ppm)).
+The minimum detectable concentration is 0.007 μ g Be/L (0.000007 mg Be/L or parts per million (ppm)).
 Sampling results are presented in Table 26.

 Beryllium average and maximum concentrations are trending steady, as presented in Figure 10.
-Where Internal Control Levels are exceeded, internal investigation is conducted to determine the cause and corrective/preventive actions are tracked to closure.
+Where Internal Control Levels are exceeded, internal investigation is conducted to determine the cause and corrective/preventative actions are tracked to closure.

-Beryllium 2020 2021 2022 2023 Total Number of Samples Analyzed for Beryllium Concentration in Water 19 20 17 18 20 Average Concentration (at the point of release) ( $\mu$ g/L) 1.4 0.9 0.8 0.6 Maximum Concentration (at the point of release) (μg/L) 9.1 3.1 3.3 3.8 Number of Samples Exceeding Internal Control Level (4 μg/L) 1 0 0 0 Number of Samples Exceeding Action Level (40 μg/L) 0 0 0 0
+Beryllium 2020 2021 2022 2023 2024 Total Number of Samples Analyzed for Beryllium Concentration in Water 20 17 18 20 16 Average Concentration (at the point of release) (μ g/L) 1.4 0.9 0.8 0.6 0.4 Maximum Concentration (at the point of release) (μg/L) 9.1 3.1 3.3 3.8 1.4 Number of Samples Exceeding Internal Control Level (4 μg/L) 1 0 0 0 0 Number of Samples Exceeding Action Level (40 μg/L) 0 0 0 0

-Figure 10: 5-Year Beryllium in Water Effluent
+Table 26: Beryllium in Water Effluent Sampling Summary